SamKemp/AwesomeChunkLoader/README.md

 ### What are the goals of this project? ###

-* Remove dependency on BCLForgeLib
+* Remove dependency on BCLForgeLib.
 * Improve the data model and commands.

 ### TODO ###